MicrosoftDocs/memdocs/sccm/core/servers/manage/checklist-for-installing-update-1606.md

 Configuration Manager does not support the backup of secondary sites nor does it support the test upgrade of a secondary site database.

-You can't run a test database upgrade on the production site database.
+Do not run a test database upgrade on the production site database.
 Doing so updates the site database and could render your site inoperable.
 For more information, see the section [Test the site database upgrade](../../../core/servers/deploy/install/upgrade-to-configuration-manager.md#bkmk_test) in [Upgrade to System Center Configuration Manager](../../../core/servers/deploy/install/upgrade-to-configuration-manager.md).

  **Plan for client piloting:** When you install an update that updates the client, you can test that new client update in pre-production before it deploys and upgrades all your active clients.